Here are the latest figures out of Nevada.

 Now, here are the cumulative figures, including mail-in ballots:

-By the way, our registration advantage among active voters in Clark County is roughly 46% to 31% so the cumulative figures are in keeping with those proportions thus far.
-The Republicans have gained on us a bit percentage-wise, so we'll have to keep a close eye on these figures.
-So far, though, the numbers are strong for us and Clark County accounts for two thirds of all active voters in Nevada.
+By the way, our registration advantage among active voters in Clark County is roughly 46% to 31% so the cumulative figures are close to those proportions thus far.
+So far, the numbers look good in Clark County and we are regaining our mojo in early voting.
+Btw, does anyone know how many early voting days are left in Nevada?

 Now, let's take a look at Washoe County.